nuxt-community/sitemap-module/README.md

 Defines how frequently should sitemap **routes** being updated (value in milliseconds).

 Please note that after each invalidation, `routes` will be evaluated again.
 (See [routes declaration](#routes-declaration) section)

+This option is enable only for the nuxt "universal" mode.

 ### `exclude` (optional) - string array